I Got in a Car Accident. Now What?

 - Names and contact information of any witnesses

 Get a copy of the accident report.
-Make sure it includes the officer's name and contact information.
-This information is especially helpful for your potential insurance claim, and can help back up the sequence of events if the accident would lead to court.
+Make sure it includes all officers’ names and contact information.
+This information is especially helpful for your potential insurance claim and can help back up the sequence of events if you end up in court.

 What to Do After You Leave the Scene